Zero-knowledge secrets infrastructure — AI agents manage the complete credential lifecycle without ever seeing values

 If you need to know a command, run `agentsecrets --help`.

-To search the official AgentSecrets documentation, use the API below.
-It will return a list of matching topics and URLs.
-You can then `curl` the specific URL to read the full page:
+To search the official AgentSecrets documentation, use the API below to get a list of matching topics and snippets.
+You can then `curl` the specific URL from the results to read the full page:

 ```bash